 Stage 1: The nominations process

-Whether you’re still sounding out a potential Student Council seat or you already know you’re going all-in on your Presidential campaign, this page will tell you everything you need to know to submit your nomination for a Students’ Union role.
+Whether you’re still sounding out a potential Student Council seat or you already know you’re going all-in on your campaign, this page will tell you everything you need to know to submit your nomination for a Students’ Union role.

 The Students’ Union is a democratic membership organisation, and our annual elections are a way for all our members to elect the next student leaders of the Students’ Union.
 And not only that, you can also put yourself forward to be one of those leaders.